mosip/id-authentication/README.md

 * Other Dependencies:
   * Bio-SDK used by IDA for Biometric Authentication

+* Transient Dependencies
+  * kernel-keymanager-service - Transient Dependency invoked by kernel-cryptomanager-service and kernel-signature-service
+  * kernel-otpmanager-service - Transient Dependency invoked by kernel-authmanager-service's sendOTP service
+  * kernel-smsnotification - Transient Dependency invoked by kernel-otpmanager-service
+  * kernel-emailnotification-service - Transient Dependency invoked by kernel-otpmanager-service

+* Other Transient Dependencies
+  * HDFS - used by ID-Repository
   * Soft HSM - Used by kernel-keymanager-service
   * Keycloak/LDAP - Used by kernel-authmanager-service
   * SMTP/SMSE - for email/sms notification by kernel-emailnitification-service and kernel-smsnotification-service